-Epilepsy is a neurological condition involving the brain that makes people more susceptible to having recurrent seizures.
+Epilepsy is a neurological condition involving the brain that makes people more susceptible to recurrent seizures.
 It can affect anyone in life from any race or background.
-Sometimes a seizure can be brought about by a high fever, low blood sugar, high blood sugar, alcohol or drug withdrawal or a brain concussion.
+Sometimes a seizure can be brought about by a high fever, low blood sugar, high blood sugar, alcohol or drug withdrawal, or a brain concussion.
 However, when anyone has one or more seizures, they are considered to have epilepsy.
-Experiencing seizures can affect your quality of life as it can happen anywhere and anytime.
+Experiencing seizures can affect your quality of life as they can happen anywhere and anytime.
 Seizures are managed with medication.

 Compassionate Heart competent staff are trained and can support to administer your medication (Buccal midazolam).